alploskov/kithon/docs/tools.md

     name: "Command to run repl of target language"
     prompt: "Input prompt including spaces"
   ext: "Extension for create files in package compilation"
+  run: |
-  run: "Template of run command"
+    Template of run command
+	Maybe dictionary with keys as platform names
 ```

 Example, meta for JavaScript: